thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 ![image](/images/mqtt-broker/integrations/tbmq-ie-admin-ok.png)

 The Integration Executor is running and the configuration is valid.
 Result: **Success**.
-Once validation succeeds, the integration entity is saved in the database and integration configuration event is sent to the Integration Executor for processing.
+Once validation succeeds, the integration entity is saved in the database, the integration subscriptions are persisted in the [Subscription Trie](/docs/mqtt-broker/architecture/#subscriptions-trie), and integration configuration event is sent to the Integration Executor for processing.

 #### Integration Message Processing Topic